pytest-dev/pytest-html/README.rst

       request.config._environment.append(('foo', 'bar'))

 You can add details to the HTML reports by creating an 'extra' list on the report object.
-There are five different extras you can add
+There are five different extras you can add:

 - HTML: ``report.extra = [extra.html('<div>Additional HTML</div>')]``
 - JSON: ``report.extra = [extra.json({'name': 'pytest'})]``